Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 *AIS_Shape* is the most used interactive object.
 It provides API to manage selection operations on the constituent elements of shapes (selection of vertices, edges, faces, etc.).
 The Selection Mode for a specific shape type (*TopAbs_ShapeEnum*) is returned by method *AIS_Shape::SelectionMode()*.

-The method *AIS_InteractiveObject::Display()* without a Selection Mode argument activates the default Selection Mode of the object.
+The method *AIS_InteractiveContext::Display()* without a Selection Mode argument activates the default Selection Mode of the object.
 The methods *AIS_InteractiveContext::Activate()* and *AIS_InteractiveContext::Deactivate()* activate and deactivate a specific Selection Mode.

 More than one Selection Mode can be activated at the same time (but default 0 mode for selecting entire object is exclusive - it cannot be combined with others).